 Draft WSIS+10 Vision for WSIS Beyond 2015

-B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.

-number of priority areas that need to be addressed in the implementation of WSIS beyond 2015 due to its effect in the development process and strengthening the move towards building inclusive Information and Knowledge society.
-Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.

-ISOC, Civil Society: A number of priority areas that have been identified by WSIS Stakeholders and they need to be addressed in the implementation of WSIS+10 beyond 2015 due to their importance in sustainable development and for strengthening the move towards building inclusive Information and Knowledge Society (ies).
+B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.A number of priority areas that have been identified by WSIS Stakeholders and they need to be addressed in the implementation of WSIS+10 beyond 2015 due to their importance in sustainable development and for strengthening the move towards building inclusive Information Society .
 These priorities come in light of the changes that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.
 They are also due to technologies becoming more widely accessible, and they happen with the increasingly diverse and innovative uses for social, cultural, educational and economic purposes.

+ISOC, Civil Society: A number of priority areas have been identified by WSIS Stakeholders which should be considered in the implementation of WSIS+10 beyond 2015 due to their importance for sustainable development and for strengthening the move towards building inclusive Information and Knowledge Society (ies).
+These priorities come in light of the changes that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.
+They are also due to technologies becoming more widely accessible, and they happen with the increasingly diverse and innovative uses for social, cultural, educational and economic purposes.

+With the rapid development of ICTs over the past ten years and the mainstreaming of ICTs into everyday life, the link between ICTs and human development is increasingly important.
+Therefore, it is necessary to consider the development of the inclusive information society in the broader context of the post-2015 development agenda,

-In addition, withWe, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:
+We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:

+Ensuring that Freedom of expression and other fundamental human rights enshrined in the Universal Declaration of Human Rights are fully observed in cyberspace as essential prerequisites to realizing the development and policy goals of the post 2015 development agenda.

-Russian Federation: Ensuring that Freedom of expression and other fundamental human rights enshrined in the Universal Declaration of Human Rights are fully observed in cyberspace as essential prerequisites to realizing the development and policy goals of the post 2015 development agenda.
+Russian Federation: Ensuring that Fthe freedom of expression, the right to privacy and other fundamental human rights enshrined in the Universal Declaration of Human Rights and relevant UN Resolutions are fully observed in cyberspace as essential prerequisites to realizing the development and policy goals of the post 2015 development agenda.

+Encourage and facilitate people-centered and inclusive governance models and mechanisms that are based on human rights and the rule of law.

-Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, as well as economic, social and cultural rights;
+Strengthening the interconnection between human rights online and offline –including the rights of freedom of expression, peaceful assembly and association, privacy rights, as well as economic, social and cultural rights in accordance with international law;

-ISOC, Civil Society: Strengthening the interconnection between human rights online and offline –including the rights of freedom of expression, peaceful assembly and association, privacy rights, as well as economic, social and cultural rights in accordance with international law;
+ISOC, Civil Society: Strengthening the recognition that human rights online should be treated with the same high standards whether in online or offline situations –including the rights of freedom of expression, peaceful assembly and association, privacy rights, as well as economic, social and cultural rights in accordance with international law;

-[New Para ISOC, Civil Society]: Ensuring that surveillance conforms to
+[New Para ISOC, Civil Society]: Supporting a dialogue to explore ethical considerations with regards to the Information Society

-Creating global guidelines or principles for online code of ethics
+Creating and promoting global guidelines or principles for online code of ethics rooted in international human rights frameworks, such as the Universal Declaration of Human Rights, may be desirable

 Canada, Government: Deleted